Alex-McAlpine/capstone-project-frame-by-frame/README.md

 # User Stories

-User stories are a key component of agile development methodologies.
-They are short, simple descriptions of a feature or functionality told from the perspective of the end user.
-User stories help to capture the requirements of the application in a way that is easy to understand and communicate.
-They focus on the value that the feature will bring to the user and provide a basis for planning, development, and testing.

-All my user stories can be found on the project board.
+User stories were used to capture requirements from the end-user perspective and are available on the project board.

 # Colour Scheme

-My colour scheme was chosen from a screenshot from my favourite movie, Interstellar, which inspired me to go into video editing.
+The colour scheme was inspired by a screenshot from the movie Interstellar.

 ![Colour-scheme-chosen](./README%20documentation/images/Colour%20scheme.png)